 Palm Nectar is an excellent source of minerals and vitamins such as vitamin B1, vit.
 B2, vit.
 B3 vit.
 B6, vit.
 B12, zinc, potassium, iron and amino acids.
 It also comprises of fructose, sucrose and glucose.

 2. Oral Rehydration Solution

 Palm nectar is an excellent substitute for making oral rehydration solution, which is used for the maintenance of the electrolyte balance within the body cells.
-Oral rehydration solution is very useful for people suffering from vomiting, diarrhoea as the dehydration body caused by fluids leaving the body can be replenished by supplying fluid electrolytes for energy.
+Oral rehydration solution is very useful for people suffering from vomiting, diarrhea as the dehydration caused by fluids leaving the body can be replenished by supplying fluid electrolytes for energy.